romanhumagain/TechX-A_Social_Media_Platform/README.md

 <h1>TechBlog 🌐</h1>
 <p>📱 <strong>TechBlog</strong> is a dynamic blogging platform where users can share their thoughts, stories, and expertise.
-Built using Django, this platform offers user authentication, and the ability to post, edit, and manage articles seamlessly.</p>
+Built using Django, this platform offers user authentication, and the ability to post, edit, and manage articles seamlessly, with the aim to buid the unique social media platform.</p>
 <h2>Features 🛠️</h2>
 <ul>
     <li>✍️ <strong>Express Yourself:</strong> Seamlessly post articles encompassing your thoughts, stories, and technical knowledge.</li>